Skip to Content

 **Tip: Do not stir the fruit, just let it sit in its layers.
 Just prior to using, give the rumtopf a good stir to combine all the fruit flavors.

-How long does rumtopf need to be stored before it is ready to eat or drink?
+How long does rumtopf need to steep?

 High Protein Waffles with Rumtopf Topping